lsandvad/netstart2/README.md

 * transformers==4.36.0

 ### Usage Instructions
 NetStart 2.0 can be run via the command line by cloning this repository and installing the required packages.
+To test the installation, the following command line can be run from the project root: python3 ./predict_with_netstart2.py -o chordata -in ./data_example/input_file.fasta

-From the project root, NetStart 2.0 can be run using:
+NetStart 2.0 can be run to predict on your own data using the general command:
 ```
 python3 ./predict_with_netstart2.py [optional arguments] -o ORIGIN -in INPUT_FILENAME
 ```
+Please note that the program uses the information in the /src directory.

 The sequence origin and input file (in FASTA format) are required.
 Additionally, NetStart 2.0 accepts a range of optional arguments:

 | Input Argument                  | Description                                                                                                                                          |